molecula/documentation/quick-start-guide/_posts/2022-01-31-enterprise.md

 ```
 featurebase server -c /etc/featurebase.conf &
 ```
-This conclude the deployment of FeatureBase.
+This conclude the deployment of FeatureBase on MacOS.
 Continue with [Restore 1 Billion Records](#restore-1b-records-of-demo-data-from-s3) to load data into your FeatureBase deployment.

 ## Configuring FeatureBase - Linux